Harappan architecture: Early Harappan phase

 The early Harappan phase, as defined by M.R.
-Mughal, spans roughly between 3200-2500 B.C.E.
+Mughal, spans roughly between 3200 and 2500 B.C.E.
 Between the two periods, the number of archeological sites dated to the Mature Harappan Phase was roughly over double to that of the Early Harappan, implying a significant urban growth during the Early Phase.
 There is not much evidence to show much urbanization, however; most Early Harappan structures were of a small scale and did not expand into public spaces or display a sense of social class.
 Early Harappan establishments settled in diverse landscapes, such as mountains and alluvium valleys (deposits of fertile soil).

 Early to mature transition

 There is evidence that the shift from the early to mature Harappan ages that point towards a gradual transition, with rapid development and geographical urban expansion.
 During this transition, a significant number of Harappan settlements were abandoned, perhaps due to shifting geography and climate.